 Disclosures

-A reporting entity that has any derivatives accounted for under this special accounting provision, or that has unamortized deferred assets and/or deferred liabilities (representing previously unrecognized qualifying fair value fluctuations) under the special accounting provision shall disclose the following within the financial statements:
+A reporting entity that has derivatives accounted for under this special accounting provision, or that has unamortized deferred assets or deferred liabilities pursuant to this guidance shall disclose the following within the financial statements:

-For each hedge program under this SSAP, discussion of hedged item, including information on the liabilities’ duration sensitivity to interest rate risk, along with similar information on the assets supporting these liabilities and the designated hedging instruments being used to hedge the duration risk.
+For each hedge program under this statement, discussion of the hedged item, including information on the liabilities’ duration sensitivity to interest rate risk, along with similar information on the assets supporting these liabilities and the designated hedging instruments being used to hedge the duration risk.
 Discussion of the hedging instruments shall identify whether a hedging instrument is a single instrument or portfolio, as well as information on the hedging strategy including whether there have been changes in strategy from the prior reporting period, along with detailed information on the changes), and assessment of hedging effectiveness (e.g., beginning and end of quarter asset duration without derivatives, asset duration with derivatives, liability duration, percentage of difference hedged, etc.) and compliance with the “Clearly Defined Hedging Strategy”.
 Identification shall occur on whether the hedged item is intended to be fully hedged under the hedging strategy, or if the strategy is only focused on a portion of the asset/liability duration difference.
 Hedging strategies shall be identified as highly effective or not highly effective.
 If the strategy for a particular hedging relationship excludes a specific component of the gain or loss, or related cash flows, from the assessment of hedge effectiveness, details on the excluded components shall be disclosed.

 Aggregate disclosure of the original cost and fair value of hedging instruments (including all instruments within a portfolio), including fair value changes during the reporting period.
-Additionally, disclose the fair value of the hedged item, the change in fair value from the prior reporting period, and the portion of the fair value change attributed to the hedged risk.

-Schedule showing the aggregate fair value change from the prior reporting period for the designated components for all hedging instruments, with identification of the fair value change reflected in deferred assets, and deferred liabilities.
-This schedule shall also show the current period amortization, including any accelerated amortization elected by the reporting entity, and the future scheduled amortization of the deferred assets and deferred liabilities..
-This schedule shall identify the fair value of the excluded components of the hedging instruments, and the fair value change for those components reflected in unrealized gain and unrealized loss.
+Disclosure that details a roll-forward of deferred assets and deferred liabilities, showing the beginning balance, additions, current period amortization, and ending balance, with a percentage comparison to total capital and surplus.
+This disclosure shall also identify the expected amortization for the next 10 years, including any accelerated amortization elected by the reporting entity.
+This disclosure shall identify the fair value of the excluded components of the hedging instruments, and the fair value change for those components reflected in unrealized gain and unrealized loss.

 For hedging strategies no longer identified as highly effective previously captured within scope of this standard, information on the determination of ineffectiveness, including variations from prior assessments resulting in the change from classification as a highly effective hedge.
-This disclosure shall also include:
+This disclosure shall also identify outstanding hedging instruments previously captured within scope of this standard and subsequently identified as no longer part of a highly effective hedging strategy.
+(Open derivative transactions no longer captured within the special accounting provision would be subject to the accounting and reporting guidance within SSAP No. 86.)
+This disclosure shall identify the date in which the domiciliary state was notified that the hedging strategy had been identified by the reporting entity as no longer highly effective.